Raab-Katzenstein KL.1 Schwalbe: Operational history

 Piloted by Raab, the Schwalbe first flew on 16 January 1926.
-Numbers built are uncertain but have been estimated at forty-two or about fifty-eight.
+While the total number of units built is uncertain, the approximate number between forty-two and fifty-eight.
 Engines apart, the unknown differences between the variants were small enough to allow several airframes to have been IAs, IBs and ICs over their lifetime.

 Several well known pilots used them as aerobatic aircraft, including Gerhard Fieseler who was regarded as the best and most innovative aerobatic pilot of his day.
 In September 1927 he claimed a world duration record for inverted flight in his Schwalbe KL.IC. at a Zürich meeting, then bettered it later in the month with a fifteen-minute flight.
 He gave aerobatic demonstrations in his Schwalbe during 1927–28 at several other European meetings including Blackpool and Waalhaven.

 One Schwalbe was on display at the 1928 Berlin International Aero Show.